Juul’s campaign to raise the tobacco age is more complicated than it seems

 In the last year, 12 state legislatures have passed laws that raise the age, including high-population states like Texas and New York.
 Some are backed by organizations like the American Lung Association.
 But many came into those statehouses as model legislation from health care advocates that was “transformed” by tobacco companies, according to a USA Today analysis of the proposed tobacco 21 bills.
 The catch is that the Juul-backed state bills sometimes include extra provisions that advocates fear could actually undermine the effort to stop teens from smoking, like one that could preempt stricter local enforcement of tobacco laws.

 “In Virginia, Arkansas, and Utah, [Juul] swept in a horde of lobbyists” to help pass “terrible, unenforceable, tobacco ordinances,” said Dr. Rob Crane, president of the Preventing Tobacco Addiction Foundation, a group that lobbies to raise the age for buying tobacco to 21.
 Two of the bills lacked enforcement measures.
 Virginia’s law punishes only retailers, not tobacco companies, with small fines—at most $2,500 for three violations.
-There a tobacco company representative even helped explain the legislation to the committee.
+There, a tobacco company representative even helped explain the legislation to the committee.
 Arkansas’ law prohibits local governments from regulating tobacco sales.
-Utah’s chapter of the Cancer Action Network citing similar problems, even lobbied against the bill that would raise the age to 21.
+Utah’s chapter of the Cancer Action Network, citing similar problems, even lobbied against the bill that would raise the age to 21.
 Local health advocates, who have fewer resources than Juul, found themselves overpowered when it came to creating regulation and pushing it in state legislatures.

 Now, four federal bills—two in the Senate and two in the House—propose to raise the federal smoking age to 21.
-Juul is backing three of them, the most prominent of which is sponsored by Sen. Tim Kaine (D-Virginia) and Senate Majority Leader Mitch McConnell (R-Kentucky).
-The company has spent more than $1 million on lobbying from April to June of this year, and they have hired a growing phalanx of lobbyists in Washington D.C.
-They have also worked to engender themselves with the Democratic Party’s black lawmakers by hiring former NAACP head Ben Jealous, recruiting Reverend Al Sharpton, and publicly pushing initiatives like a $7.5 million donation to a historically black medical school.
+Juul is backing three of them, the most prominent of which is sponsored by Sen. Tim Kaine (D-Va.) and Senate Majority Leader Mitch McConnell (R-Ky.).
+The company has spent more than $1 million on lobbying from April to June this year, and they have hired a growing phalanx of lobbyists in Washington, DC.
+They have also worked to engender themselves with the Democratic Party’s black lawmakers by hiring former NAACP head Ben Jealous, recruiting Al Sharpton, and publicly pushing initiatives like a $7.5 million donation to a historically black medical school.

 Though legislation to raise the legal age for tobacco consumption to 21 may sound like a move to protect youth from harmful health effects, experts say it’s more complicated than that.
 “We see that they want to put this out there to make it look like they’re the good guy,” Hoke says.
 “But they’re not really trying.
 They don’t expect it to really hurt their business.”
 The tweaked legislation would have a “negligible” impact on smoking, she says.
 Without dedicated enforcement—which fluctuates with state budgets and is complicated by the internet marketplace—raising the age limit may not do much.
 Raising the age to 21 in this way could prohibit local governments from passing measures that could also alter teen use, like banning flavored tobacco.